teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 - We have defined in advance what level we expect new team members to be working to
 - We only bill the client and project the amount of time originally quoted
 - We plan new starters’ time using Forecast so that predicted project end and budget burn can be accurately reviewed
-- Overrun on tasks by new production team members is tracked as training time
+- Over-run on tasks by new production team members is tracked as training time
 - Amount of billable hours versus training hours can be reviewed monthly and compared against the original plan
 - Variance between our original expectation and reality can be seen early and acted upon